sfdx-isv/travel-expenses/README.md

 In order to certify that you've completed the prerequisites for the second **Salesforce DX for ISVs Workshop**, you must take the following steps.

+> :warning:**IMPORTANT:** You must complete the steps as presented in this document **without taking shortcuts** that might be apparent to experienced users.
+Doing so will allow you to surface any technical issues with your local setup and GitHub account.
+Finding and fixing these issues ahead of time will help you get the most out of the workshop.

 ## Step One: Make sure you are logged into GitHub.com

-Go to https://github.com/login and log in to GitHub with the GitHub account that you plan on using with the **Salesforce DX for ISVs Workshop**.
+Go to https://github.com/login and log in with the GitHub account that you plan on using with the **Salesforce DX for ISVs Workshop**.

-## Step Two: Fork the "travel-expenses" repository
+## Step Two: Fork the `sfdx-isv/travel-expenses` repository

-After logging into GitHub, you will need to make a personal copy of the **travel-expenses** repository by forking it.
+After logging into GitHub, you will need to make a personal copy of the `sfdx-isv/travel-expenses` repository by forking it.

-### Use the GitHub Website to fork the "travel-expenses" repository:
+### Use the GitHub Website to fork the `sfdx-isv/travel-expenses` repository:

 1. Open your web browser to https://github.com/sfdx-isv/travel-expenses
 2. Click the **Fork** button at the top-right of the repository's page